Unauthorized credit and debit transactions: know your rights and responsibilities

 Your responsibilities when using a credit or debit card

 Generally, these conditions are similar across all card issuers.
-Contact the one that issued your card or check your credit or debit card agreement to verify the terms and conditions attached to it.
+Contact your card issuer or check your credit or debit card agreement to verify the terms and conditions attached to it.

 Your right to an investigation

 Federally regulated financial institutions can’t hold you responsible for a transaction you didn’t authorize just because someone used an authentication technology to do it.
-This means a personal identification number or any other password or information that you create to be used to verify your identity.
-For example, if a person used your PIN to complete the transaction.
+This means a PIN or any other password or information that you create to be used to verify your identity.

-They should consider all factors that contributed to the unauthorized use of your credit or debit card.
-This includes circumstances beyond your control such as:
+They should consider all circumstances that contributed to the unauthorized use of your credit or debit card.
+This includes circumstances beyond your control, such as:

-Shoulder surfing is when someone gets your PIN by looking over your shoulder.
+Shoulder surfing is when someone gets your access information by looking over your shoulder.
 They do this while you enter it at an automated teller machine (ATM) or anywhere else you use your card.

 Resolving unauthorized credit and debit transactions